Pinegrow/PinegrowDevelopersDocumentation/Components.md

 ```

 **on_changed**
 This key receives a function that is fired upon alteration of the element.
 This function takes two arguments, the DOM element and the page.
-It will also fire if one of the element's decendents changes.
+It will also fire if one of the element's descendants changes.
 One common use for this key is to display a message to the user or refresh the page in the case of dynamic objects.

-**on_moved**
-This key receives a function that is fired upon element drag.
-This function receives three arguments.
-The first argument is the DOM element, the second is the original page location, and the third is the new location.

 Next: [Sections and Fields](Sections%20and%20Fields.md)